brilliantlabsAR/docs/monocle/micropython.md

 ---

 With MicroPython, you can rapidly prototype and develop applications without delving into low-level programming.
 Just a few lines of Python code allow you to draw on the display, access the camera, and leverage the FPGA for processing.
 Plus, you enjoy all the advantages of Python.
 The best part?
 It's completely wireless, and you can access the Python REPL seamlessly over Bluetooth.

-The [MicroPython firmware for Monocle](https://github.com/brilliantlabsAR/monocle-micropython) is a customized version based on the upstream [MicroPython project](https://github.com/micropython/micropython).
+The [MicroPython firmware for Monocle](https://github.com/brilliantlabsAR/monocle-micropython) is a customized version based on the upstream [MicroPython project](https://github.com/monocle/micropython).
 Thanks to the thriving MicroPython community, we continuously update our firmware to incorporate new features from the upstream project.

 Currently, a subset of the standard MicroPython libraries is supported, with periodic additions.
 We have also included additional modules that facilitate easy interaction with the Monocle hardware.
 To familiarize yourself with all the features, make sure to explore the [MicroPython docs site](https://docs.micropython.org/en/latest/index.html) and our own documentation.

+{: .highlight }
+- The [introduction video](https://www.youtube.com/watch?v=_fo8jUKMMFs) is using the former version of the API.
+- Before trying anything, you might want to update the firmware and FPGA by visiting <https://repl.brilliant.xyz> and following the indications or [manually](/monocle/update).

 ---